 The Nikolaikirche is another church that towers over both the Alter Markt and the Rathaus.
 It was also built originally around the same time as the Rathaus to be the council’s church (again to show off their wealth), meaning that it was expected to be a place of more than just worship.
-Meetings would be held there for the council along with receiving dignitaries and ambassadors and being the public face of the city from which new laws and regulations were announced.
+It hosted council meetings and received dignitaries and ambassadors.
+The church was also the public face of the city from which new laws and regulations were announced.

-During the building process the church was altered to become a basilica, meaning that many alterations had to be made to the parts which had already been built.
-This means that the cathedral was not actually finished until the 15th century (construction began in the 13th century).
+During the building process, the church was altered to become a basilica, meaning that many alterations had to be made to the parts which had already been built.
+As a result, the cathedral was under construction until the 15th century (it began in the 13th century).

-What made the Nikolaikirche more unique was the numbers of altars.
+What made the Nikolaikirche more unique was the number of altars.
 At one point the church held 56 altars as a sign of the wealth of the city.
-During the reformation many of these were removed and the naves that had held them became resting places for prominent deceased members of the city.
+During the Reformation, many of these were removed and the naves that had held them became resting places for prominent deceased members of the city.

 Today the old Harbour Masters Office and the storage warehouse along with some historic ships still occupy the harbour area.
 In the summer you can also take river cruises that start in Stralsund or ferries to surrounding population centres, like the island of Hiddensee.

 When to go?

 A good time to go anywhere in Northern Germany is late spring, summer and early autumn; the weather is usually sunny and the temperatures are not too hot and not too cold, although there may be some months.
 I went in September for a conference and the weather was superb with the exception of one day.

 Stralsund has a wide variety of accommodation options, including AirBnB, hostels and hotels.
 I stayed in a nice AirBnB near the city centre for a very reasonable price (in fact I would say cheap in price but not in quality).

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!